gree/unity-webview/README.md

 By default, `navigator.onLine` doesn't work on Android WebView.
 Please define `UNITYWEBVIEW_ANDROID_ENABLE_NAVIGATOR_ONLINE` to enable it.
 The plugin will then periodically check `Application.internetReachability` and call WebView's `setNetworkAvailable()` adequately.

+#### Margin adjustment for keyboard popup

+This plugin adjusts the bottom margin temporarily when the keyboard pops up to keep the focused input field displayed.
+This adjustment is however disabled for some cases (non-fullscreen mode or both portrait/landscape are enabled) to avoid odd behaviours (cf. https://github.com/gree/unity-webview/pull/809 ).
+Please define `UNITYWEBVIEW_ANDROID_FORCE_MARGIN_ADJUSTMENT_FOR_KEYBOARD` to force the margin adjustment even for these cases.

 #### How to build WebViewPlugin.jar

 The following steps are for Mac but you can follow similar ones for Windows.